 Working with and listening to primary care physicians, I think that some of these services can be embraced and some should be ignored, for the time being.
 I’m an advocate of implementing Medicare Wellness Visits and transitional care management services into primary care and setting aside chronic care management for most practices.
 Advance care planning will be relevant in selected practices, but not all.
 And many other prevention services just don’t pay enough.

 There can be significant variation in work RVUs per encounter (or revenue per encounter) within a group.
-I report on this in an upcoming article in Family Practice Management.
+I reported on this in an article in Family Practice Management.
 When I look at this variance, some of it comes from differences in level of service reporting, but more is from the use of wellness visits and transitional care management.

 Thumbs up to wellness visits and problem visits at the same encounter